vPeteWalker/midway/failure/failure.rst

       Sample output of the ovs-appctl bond/set-active-slave command

 #.
-Now let's look at the output of the ```ovs-appctl bond/show`` command now that we've modified the active interface to be *eth2* in our example.
+Now let's look at the output of the ``ovs-appctl bond/show`` command now that we've modified the active interface to be *eth2* in our example.

    .. figure:: images/10.png

       Sample output of the ovs-appctl bond/show command

 #.
 You have now successfully forced a failover between interfaces.
+Additionally, demonstrate the result of either the **BASIC** or **RECOMMENDED** scenarios.

 Node Failure
 ============